-Please remember that retinoblastoma is rare, so you may need to explain to the medical professional checking your child that you are concerned you have seen a sign of retinoblastoma in your child's eye(s) or in a photo and that you would like your child to be tested properly in order to rule this out.
+Retinoblastoma is a very rare condition, so you may need to explain to the medical professional you take your child to that you are concerned you have seen a sign of retinoblastoma in your child’s eye(s) or in a photo and that you would like your child to be fully tested in order to rule this out.

-The general practitioner (GP), a local opticians/optometrist or a local ophthalmology department are all able to refer on for further tests if they are in any doubt about ruling out retinoblastoma.
-If you feel you are being held up at any stage during the process, either in seeing someone initially or when waiting for a referral or do not feel fully reassured that retinoblastoma has been ruled out then ask to see someone else until you have peace of mind or have received a swift referral.
+The GP, a local ophthalmic optician/optometrist or a local ophthalmology department are all able to refer on for further tests if they are in any doubt about ruling out retinoblastoma.
+If you feel you are being delayed at any stage during the process, either in seeing someone initially or when waiting for a referral or do not feel fully reassured that retinoblastoma has been ruled out then ask for a second opinion until you are satisfied or have received an urgent referral.

-At your appointment your health professional will carry out a 'Red Reflex' test.
-In a darkened room; they will use a medical torch (ophthalmoscope) to check the retinas at the back of the eyes.
-They will have a good look at the back of both eyes to check for anything unusual.
-If they have any concerns they will refer your child quickly to a local ophthalmology (eye) department for further investigation.
+At your appointment your health professional should carry out the ‘red reflex test’ in a darkened room using a medical torch (ophthalmoscope) to check the retina at the back of both eyes.
+If they have any concerns they should refer your child urgently (within 2 weeks) to the local ophthalmology (eye) department for further investigation.

 If you would like to talk to someone about the signs & symptoms of retinoblastoma please ask to speak to one of our support workers on 020 7377 5578 or email firstname.lastname@example.org